fagia/gitlab-playground/README.md

 ### Reset GitLab root password

 After starting the services, visit the GitLab web GUI here: http://gitlab.session1.techlunch.com:9980/.
 Since this is the first startup, it might take a while before the GitLab Docker container starts to respond to queries.
+The initial setup should have been successfully completed once you read 'gitlab Reconfigured!' in the logs.

 Enter and confirm the new password for the newly create user *root*.
 Click 'Change your password' button.